The defunct Maine ski resort is slated to reopen next winter.

 After a half decade of drama, Saddleback Mountain has finally been sold.
 According to the Portland Press Herald, Arctaris Impact Fund acquired the resort from the Berry family this afternoon for $6.5 million.
 The firm was awarded state financing earlier this week.

-Andy Sheppard, who was CEO of Maine Winter Sports Center when it owned Big Rock, Black Mountain, and Quoggy Jo ski areas, will be the General Manager of Saddleback.
+Andy Shepard, who was CEO of Maine Winter Sports Center when it owned Big Rock, Black Mountain, and Quoggy Jo ski areas, will be the General Manager of Saddleback.

 Arctaris's plans call for reopening Saddleback for the 2020-21 season with a new Rangeley chairlift (reportedly now a fixed grip quad replacing the double) and new T-Bar.
 An eight year plan reportedly calls for additional lifts, as well as off season offerings.